draftverify/draftverify.com/index.md

   <div class="container">
     <div class="kicker">How It Works</div>
     <h2 class="h2">Identification → Verification → Training</h2>
-    <p>Three straightforward pieces that connect what guests see to what operators can track.</p>
+    <p>A simple framework that connects what guests see at the faucet to what operators can track in the background.</p>

     <div class="grid cols-3" style="margin-top:22px">
       <div class="card reveal">